aws-amplify/docs/js/pubsub.md

 }));
 ```

 You can integrate any MQTT Over WebSocket provider with your app.
-Click [here](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html#mqtt-ws) to learn more about about MQTT Over WebSocket.
+Click [here](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html#mqtt-ws) to learn more about MQTT Over WebSocket.
 {: .callout .callout--info}

 ## Working with the API